18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

 ## Role summary

 {% comment %}🔻🔻🔻🔻🔻{% endcomment %}
-The Assistant Commissioner, Office of Solutions is responsible for supplying the federal government with the technology solutions (i.e., technology products, platforms, and programs) it needs to meet the needs of the American public.
+The Office of Solutions Assistant Commissioner is responsible for supplying the federal government with the technology solutions (i.e., technology products, platforms, and programs) it needs to meet the needs of the American public.
 The Assistant Commissioner represents and speaks for the Deputy Director, TTS on technology solutions initiatives and services with senior GSA officials, top level executives from other federal agencies and the public and private sectors, Congressional representatives, the news media and other public media outlets.

 The ideal candidate will encompass the following:

-- An experienced leader who knows from successes and failures the best practices in software development for digital products and network services
+- An experienced leader who knows from successes and failures the best practices in software development for digital products and network service;
-- An influential facilitator who knows how to effectively communicate and motivate cross-functional teams
+- An influential facilitator who knows how to effectively communicate and motivate cross-functional teams;
-- A strategic thinker able to define or redefine product strategies and roadmaps based on rigorous and inclusive research and service design, designing a measurable strategy to achieve that vision, communicating the vision, and driving delivery against the strategy.
+- A strategic thinker able to define or redefine product strategies and roadmaps based on rigorous and inclusive research and service design, designing a measurable strategy to achieve that vision, communicating the vision, and driving delivery against the strategy;
-- A pragmatic detective comfortable with uncertainty and ambiguity using both quantitative and qualitative methods to evaluate the direction of products
+- A pragmatic detective comfortable with uncertainty and ambiguity using both quantitative and qualitative methods to evaluate the direction of products;
-- An empathetic coach, teacher, and advocate who helps staff develop their skills
+- An empathetic coach, teacher, and advocate who helps staff develop their skills.

 ## Key objectives